justdanielndev/cabinplace/README.md

 # Cabinplace

-This repo contains the code for the Cabinplace panel, which will be used by attendees and staff on hackathons.
+This repo contains the code for Cabinplace (hackathon dash), which can be used by attendees and staff on hackathons.
 It includes a news feed, events calendar, user info, leaderboard, in-event shop, and more coming soon!

 It works via an Appwrite database, so we can easily update the content during the event.